-A firm cannot undertake authorised legal services work in Northern Ireland and Scotland unless specifically permitted to do so under the law of those countries.
+There are different arrangements in Northern Ireland and Scotland (in the latter case probate is known as 'confirmation').
+Thus a firm cannot undertake probate (or confirmation) work in Northern Ireland and Scotland unless specifically permitted to do so under the law of those countries.

-- 1.3 These regulations apply to firms seeking accreditation and to accredited legal services firms authorised or licensed under these regulations.
+- 1.3 These regulations apply to firms seeking accreditation and to accredited probate firms authorised or licensed under these regulations.
 The regulations also apply to principals and employees of the firm.
-In certain instances the regulations continue to apply even if accreditation has ceased. - Any notice or document may be served on ICAEW by sending it to: 1.4
+In certain instances the regulations continue to apply even if accreditation has ceased. - 1.4 Any notice or document may be served on ICAEW by sending it to:

-Professional Conduct Department ICAEW Metropolitan House 321 Avebury Boulevard Milton Keynes MK9 2FZ
+Professional Conduct Department ICAEW Metropolitan House 321 Avebury Boulevard, Milton Keynes MK9 2FZ

-- 1.5 Any notice, decision, order or other document which needs to be served on a firm. member, legal services affiliate or other person under these regulations will be delivered by hand, or sent by email, fax or post: - if it is delivered by hand to the addressee, service will take effect immediately; а - h if sent by email, it will be sent to the most recent email address given by the addressee and service will take effect immediately; - if sent by fax, it will be sent to the most recent fax number given by the addressee C and service will take effect immediately; or - if sent by post, it will be sent to the latest address given by the addressee and d service will take effect two business days after posting.
+- 1.5 Any notice, decision, order or other document which needs to be served on a firm, member, affiliate or other person under these regulations will be delivered by hand, or sent by email, fax or post: - a if it is delivered by hand to the addressee, service will take effect immediately; - b if sent by email, it will be sent to the most recent email address given by the addressee and service will take effect immediately; - c if sent by fax, it will be sent to the most recent fax number given by the addressee and service will take effect immediately; or - d if sent by post, it will be sent to the latest address given by the addressee and service will take effect two business days after posting.